s1vax/Pwnagotchi/README.md

 <br>

-   - Por ultimo, haremos que nuestro Pwnagotchi sea portatil mediante el uso del UPS Hat de Waveshare.
-Simplemente ponemos el interruptor de esta placa en `ON`.
+   - Finally, we'll make our Pwnagotchi portable using the Waveshare Hat UPS.
+Simply turn the switch on this board to `ON`.

 <br>

-   - Y listo ✅ Ya tendremos nuestro dispositivo de hacking Pwnagotchi funcionando!
+   - And that's it! ✅ We now have our Pwnagotchi hacking device up and running!

 <br>